Henry Baxter: Gettysburg

 At the Battle of Gettysburg, Baxter's I Corps brigade arrived around noon just as Confederate Maj.
-Gen. Robert Rodes's 8,000 man division began to appear on Oak Hill.
-Baxter's brigade advanced far beyond the nearest Federal brigade on the right flank of the line and deployed in a V shaped formation along the Mummasburg Road.
+Gen. Robert Rodes's 8,000-man division began to appear on Oak Hill.
+Baxter's brigade advanced far beyond the nearest Federal brigade on the right flank of the line and deployed in a V-shaped formation along the Mummasburg Road.
 Rodes's division attacked piecemeal, and scores of Colonel Edward A. O'Neal's men were mowed down.
 Shortly afterward, a Confederate brigade under BG Alfred Iverson advanced without skirmishers and moved past Baxter's men, who were hidden behind a stone wall.
 Suddenly, the men of Baxter's brigade rose up and delivered a lethal fire into the North Carolinians.
 In one of the most one-sided exchanges during the war, Baxter's surprise attack killed, wounded and captured 758 of 1300 men in Confederate Iverson's brigade and eliminated it as an effective fighting force in under ten minutes.
 Running low on ammunition, Baxter's men withdrew to the north end of Cemetery Ridge, having lost all of the officers on Baxter's staff and close to half the brigade in defense of the I Corps right flank.
 He received glowing praise from his division commander, Maj.
 Gen. John C. Robinson, and a subordinate wrote that, "I wish to say one word outside of my regiment in regard to Generals Baxter and Robinson.
 They were on every part of the field, encouraging and stimulating the men by their presence and bravery."

 1864–1865

 Baxter retained command of his brigade during the reorganization of the Army of the Potomac in March 1864, a sign that he held the confidence of his superiors.
 His brigade was assigned to the 2nd Division, V Corps, under Maj.
 Gen. Robinson.
 At the Battle of the Wilderness, he was shot in the left leg, the bullet also killing his horse.

 After recuperating, he led a brigade in the 3rd Division, V Corps, during later stages of the siege of Richmond and Petersburg.
 He was mustered out of the volunteers on August 24, 1865.
 On May 31, 1866, President Andrew Johnson nominated Baxter for the award of the brevet grade of major general to rank from April 1, 1865 and the U.S. Senate confirmed the award on July 23, 1866.

 Postbellum career

-Baxter served as Register of Deeds for the State of Michigan and was then appointed by President Grant as Minister to Honduras in 1869.
+Baxter served as Register of Deeds for Hillsdale County, Michigan, and was then appointed by President Grant as Minister to Honduras in 1869.
 He returned home in 1872 and became active in the lumber business before dying from pneumonia in 1873.
 He died in Jonesville and is buried in Jonesville Cemetery.

-McFarland Publishing published a biography entitled "General Henry Baxter, 7th Michigan Volunteer Infantry: A Biography" in 2016.
+McFarland Publishing published a biography entitled General Henry Baxter, 7th Michigan Volunteer Infantry: A Biography in 2016.